Paradise, Kentucky: Geography

-Paradise was situated on the eastern edge of Muhlenburg County along the Green River.
-Kentucky Route 176 is the only major thoroughfare on and out of the area, leading west to the towns of Drakesboro and Greenville.
+Paradise was situated on the eastern edge of Muhlenberg County along the Green River.
+Kentucky Route 176 is the only major thoroughfare in and out of the area, leading west to the cities of Drakesboro and Greenville.
 Prior to the early 1960s, KY 176 also traveled eastward across the Green River into Ohio County to connect the area to Rockport.